Yandex Cloud

 If you do not have Terraform yet, install it and configure its Yandex Cloud provider.

-To update a DNS zone created using Terraform:
+To update a DNS zone created with Terraform:

-1. Open the Terraform configuration file and edit the fragment with the DNS zone description.
+1. Open the Terraform configuration file and edit the fragment describing the DNS zone.

 resource "yandex_vpc_network" "foo" {}